m5stack/aws-iot-kit-tutorials/workshop/content/Getting started/Prerequisites/Windows/_index.en.md

 ## Installing PlatformIO
 [PlatformIO](https://marketplace.visualstudio.com/items?itemName=platformio.platformio-ide) (PIO) provides a professional embedded development platform which simplifies embedded software development.
 The Visual Studio Code extension provides the functionality of the Platform IO command line interface (CLI) in a graphical interface.
 You can download the extension and read more about PlatformIO [here](https://platformio.org/install/ide?install=vscode).

-You will need to restart VS Code after PlatformIO extension installation is complete.
+You need to restart VS Code after PlatformIO extension installation finishes.

 ## Cloning the code repository
 All of the projects and files exist in a [GitHub repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-repositories), where you can also view the revision history of each file in the repository (repo).
 To clone the code you'll need for the tutorials, you'll be using the PIO interface by:
 1) Clicking the **PlatformIO logo** on the VS Code activity bar (left most menu).
 2) From PlatformIO's **Quick Access** menu, under **Miscellaneous**, select **Clone Git Project**.
 3) Paste `https://github.com/m5stack/Core2-for-AWS-IoT-EduKit.git` into the text field and then select the location you want to save the project in.
+{{< img "pio-clone_git_project.en.png" "PlatformIO Clone Git Project" "1 - Open PIO menu, 2 - Clone git project, 3 - Paste repository URL" >}}

 ## Downloading and installing the phone apps
 The ESP RainMaker Phone Apps are available for iOS and Android phones to provide Wi-Fi network configuration, user-creation, user-device association and device control.
 The apps can be found here: